Cave Spring Trail Guide

 Transportation

-Cave Spring Trailhead is located within Canyonlands National Park (Needles District).
-From Moab, drive south on US-191 for approximately 40 miles.
-Turn right onto UT-211 and follow it for about 35 miles to the Needles District entrance.
-Continue past the visitor center and follow signs to Cave Spring.
-A personal vehicle is required to access the trailhead.
-There is parking available at the trailhead.
+The Cave Spring Trail is located in the Needles District of Canyonlands National Park.
+From Moab, take US-191 south for approximately 40 miles.
+Turn west onto UT-211 and follow it for about 35 miles to the Needles District Visitor Center.
+From the visitor center, continue on the main park road to the Cave Spring Trailhead.
+A park entrance fee is required.
+There is no public transportation to the Needles District.